-Join Nick Brazzi for an in-depth discussion in this video Searching for candidates, part of Up and Running with LinkedIn Recruiter.
+Join Nick Brazzi for an in-depth discussion in this video Searching for candidates, part of Learning LinkedIn Recruiter.

 - Searching for candidates that you might want to contact is one of the core features that you'll use Recruiter for.
 Some people use Recruiter to search for candidates for a specific job opening but lots of people use it just to begin networking and communicating with people that their company might have a general interest in.
 Either way it's important to know the most effective way of searching through candidates.
 Now, you should start the search with as much information on hand as possible about you ideal candidate.
 I'm going to start broad in this example so our initial search will turn up a lot of results.

 But then I'm going to filter it down until we get a list of the best candidates from my search.
 So, let's start by searching for a graphic designer.
 To do a search I'm going to click on the search field up here at the top of the Recruiter homepage and if you don't already have your location set you should do that.
 This is set to the United States.
 It's got my zip code there.
 And I'm going to broaden this out just a little bit.
 I'm going to set it to within 50 miles.
 And then I'm going to do a simple keyword search and I'll search for the word "designer".

 Now, this gives me over 6000 results.
 That's because my search term is just to broad.
 The word "designer" will include interior designers, fashion designers, and so on.
 So, to tighten up the keyword search you need to know how the search works and you need to leverage something called boolean modifiers.
 So, for example, if I change this search to "graphic designer," like that, that's still not what I want.